 Lund’s 1962 Wolverines finished second in the Big Ten but qualified for the NCAA tournament, where they surprised everyone.
 The Wolverines advanced to the College World Series and claimed the championship in a fifteen inning, 5–4, victory over Santa Clara.
 Lund was named Coach of the Year by the American Association of College Baseball Coaches.

 In September 1962 Don’s old minor league acquaintance Jim Campbell was named general manager of the Tigers.
 Campbell recruited Lund to become his replacement as director of minor league operations.
 Don accepted the position and it was on to a new challenge, building the Tigers farm system.
 The culmination of that work came in 1968.
 Seven of eight position players for the world champion Tigers that year were products of Detroits’s farm system.

 Lund remained with the Tigers until 1970, when he accepted Michigan’s offer to serve as assistant athletic director.
 Eventually he was promoted to associate athletic director where he served until his retirement in 1992.
 For many years, Don was also the commentator on Michigan football radio broadcasts with play-by-play announcer Bob Ufer.

 In his later years Lund had numerous honors bestowed upon him.
-In 1984 Don was inducted into the Michigan Hall of Honor.
+In 1984 Don was inducted into the University of Michigan Hall of Honor.
 In 1987 he was elected to the Michigan Sports Hall of Fame.
 In 1999 his University of Michigan baseball number 33 jersey was retired.
+The SABR chapter in Ann Arbor, Michigan, was also named in his honor and he was an occasional guest at chapter meetings.
 As of 2011, Don Lund still lives near the university, just outside of Ann Arbor.